ForesiteMSSP/grails-yammer-metrics/README.md

 class SomeService{
   @org.grails.plugins.metrics.groovy.annotation.Counted
   public void add() {
-    myCounter.inc();
     // do some stuff
   }
 }
 ```

-If no name is supplied, the timer will be named for the class and method.
-In the above example the timer will be named ```org.grails.SomeService.serveTimer``
+If no name is supplied, the counter will be named for the class and method.
+In the above example the timer will be named ```org.grails.SomeService.serveCounter```

 ## @Timed(name = "TimerName")